 Remove the fried poppadum with the tongs and place it on a kitchen paper towel to absorb any excess oil.

-Kerala Pappadams enjoy a special place in traditional sadhya ( Onam Sadhya / Vishu Sadhya ) along with the following components Steamed rice, Erissery, Olan, Beans Thoran, Sambar, Rasam, Parippu, Puli Inji, and Payasam
+- In traditional sadhya meals (like Onam Sadhya / Vishu Sadhya), people serve Kerala Pappadams along with Steamed rice, Erissery, Olan, Green beans Poriyal, Sambar, Rasam, Parippu, Puli Inji, and Payasam.

-They are also served with curry, dal, biryani and raita.
+- One can also enjoy Poppadums with paneer curry, split pea dal, biryani and raita.

 Store the fried poppadoms in air tight containers in a cool dry place.
-My mum always stores the papadam in Tall Stainless Steel containers, lined with a paper at the bottom.
+My mum always stores the papadam in tall stainless steel containers, lined with a paper at the bottom.
+Alternatively you can also store them in ziplock bags.

 Most restaurants make them in bulk at least a week in advance.
 Still they are so good - isn't it!!